 - I’m a nature girl who loves a kickass stiletto and a smoldering smokey eye.

-- Forget the Law degrees, I’m most proud of completing two 92-day juice fasts and a total of 40 days in total silence.
+- Forget the Law degrees, I’m most proud of completing three 92-day juice fasts and a total of 40 days in total silence.

 - Always striving for the next, improved version of myself.